syrianarchive/syrianarchive-investigations/investigations/hass.md

 ![hass025](/assets/investigations/hass/utc-damascus.png)
 *Time convert from UTC to Damascus time*

-Citizen reporter and former nurse Wassem Sherko [published photos on his facebook page](https://www.facebook.com/wassemalon/posts/1173592712801596) of the impact site after the attack at 15:50 Damascus time.
-The Syrian Archive team converted the UTC time found after searching for *data-utime="1557060632"* on the published post.

-We also connected to the MMC photographer Ali Haj Suleiman who [captured photos](https://www.facebook.com/permalink.php?story_fbid=2428696364020887&id=100006416408432) of the impact site after the attack.
-The incident took place at 14:42 Damascus time.

 ## Crater

 The journalist Jamil Al Hassan pointed to the crater resulted from the airstrike in the [live video](https://www.facebook.com/Orient.Tv.Net/videos/324763261548620/) that he published.

 ![hass03](/assets/investigations/hass/image15.png)
 *The Orient video shows a crater as a result of the airstrike.*